Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Always look on the bright side of things.
-If you can't comprehend this, polish that which has become dull until it begins to shine."
+> "It takes half your life before you discover life is a do-it-yourself project."
-> — **Zen Proverb**
+> — **Napoleon Hill**

 ---